voigtjo/CarND-Vehicle-Detection/README.md

 #### 2. Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

 I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.

+To avoid false negative detection, meaning it has be ensured that a visible car is also detected, the window size is varied between scale=1.5, scale=2.0 and scale=2.5 and appropriately the start/stop values for the search area in y and the overlap ratio has been increased for the video.

+To avoid false positives that are present only for 1-2 frames a method has been implemented, that uses multi-frame accumulated heatmap: the heatmap of the last 5 frames is stored and the  thresholding and labelling is done on the average of these heatmaps.
+To store the heatmaps I am using collections.deque.
+This techniqe provides stable bounding boxes as well.

 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: